zbmed/semlookp-ui/README.md

 ## About

 The following represents the frontend scheme for a terminology service.
 This repository provides a generic code base from which a specialised terminology service for a given project or domain can be created.
 It is recommended that users possess a basic knowledge of coding and of the React framework.
-Should assistance be required in setting up a project-specific terminology service instance, please feel free to contact one of the developers.
+Should assistance be required in setting up a project-specific terminology service branch, please feel free to contact one of the developers.

 ## Built With